nationalparkservice/acoustic_discovery/README.md

 ### Usage

-At a high level, the library takes in an audio file and outputs a corresponding timeline of detection probabilities for one or more species.
+At a high level, the library takes in an audio file and outputs a corresponding timeline of detection thresholds for one or more species.

 <img src="https://github.com/nationalparkservice/acoustic_discovery/blob/master/static/Processing%20Flow%20Diagram.png" alt="process diagram" width = 839 px>

-* 0.0 probability means unlikely detection of species
+* Threshold of 0.0 means unlikely detection of species
-* 1.0 probability means likely detection of species
+* Threshold of 1.0 means likely detection of species

 From these probabilities, the user can specify thresholds ([_or use recommended ones_](#detection-thresholds)) for true detections and optionally output these detections and/or the audio clips of each thresholded detection.